ChenFeng-Bristol/MVAD/README.md

 ## Overview
-we proposed a novel Multiple Visual Artifact Detector (MVAD) for video streaming.
+We proposed a novel Multiple Visual Artifact Detector (MVAD) for video streaming.
 It comprises a new Artifact-aware Dynamic Feature Extractor (ADFE) and a Recurrent Memory Vision Transformer (RMViT) module to capture spatial and temporal information for multiple Prediction Heads.
 It outputs binary artifact predictions for the presence of ten common visual artifacts.
 We also developed a large and diverse training dataset based on Adversarial Data Augmentation to optimize the proposed model.
 This multi-artifact detector, MVAD, is the first of its type that does not rely on video quality assessment models.

 ### Key Features
 - A multi-artifact detection framework for 10 common video artifacts